Jyuri1010/Jyuri1010/README.md

 🤖 Exploring the world of Artificial Intelligence
 🏆 Open to hackathons, collaborations, and new ideas
 🌱 Currently learning **C, C++, HTML, and CSS**
-🔌 Soon attending an **Arduino workshop** to build cool things with hardware
+🔌 Soon taking an **Arduino workshop** to build cool things with hardware

 ## 🚀 What I'm Working On